-Trailer boating has a number of advantages over leaving your boat in the water at a marina or pier: you can take your boat to new and far-flung cruising grounds, launch at ramps close to different fishing spots, and often save money by keeping a boat on a trailer.
+Trailering your boat to and from the water has a number of advantages over leaving your boat in the water at a marina dock slip or mooring all season (or year).
+First you're not stuck at one boating location every time, and instead can take your boat to new and far-flung cruising grounds to explore.
+Second, launching at ramps close to different fishing spots gives you a wider variety of potential fish species to target in different habitats.
+Third it's easier to keep your boat clean and prevent marine growth on the bottom from decreasing your boat's overall efficiency, performance and even lifespan.
+Finally you can often save money by keeping a boat on a trailer.

 Here’s how to trailer a boat: